-During the fiscal year ended March 31, 2019, and based on applicable regulations in this matter, the Corporation is not, and was not a party to, nor was its property subject to legal proceedings or regulatory actions.
+At this time and during the fiscal year ended March 31, 2020, the Corporation is not, and was not a party to, nor was its property subject to legal proceedings or regulatory actions.
 To the knowledge of the Corporation, no legal proceedings or regulatory actions are currently contemplated.